josefilgueira/Advanced-Python-Practice-Hostname-Dataset-Generator/README.md

 This repository contains my solution to the **Advanced Python Programming Practice** from the *Master in Data Science, Big Data & Business Analytics*.
 The goal of the exercise is to demonstrate solid understanding of Python fundamentals and advanced concepts by generating a synthetic dataset of hostnames and performing exploratory analysis using Pandas and Matplotlib.

-All requirements and scoring criteria are based on the official assignment document (Python Avanzado Práctica v0.1.6) :contentReference[oaicite:0]{index=0}.
+All requirements and scoring criteria are based on the official assignment document.

 ---